daveprowse/prom-live/labs/lab-03/lab-03.md

 ### Configure a Data Source

 Before we can create a dashboard we have to set up a data source.
 The data source will be Prometheus.
 During this process, Grafana will query the Prometheus API.

-- Click "Data sources" in the left-hand menu.
+- In the main left-hand menu, go to **Connections > Data sources**.
 - Click the button "+ Add new data source".
 - Select Prometheus.
 - In Settings, under Connection, enter the URL to your Prometheus server.